brianbancroft/git-intro/README.md

 1. `git add <filename>` or `git add .`, which adds one or more files.
 2. If you're sure that you want to _commit them_, use `git commit -m <message here>`

+The difference between the two is that adding one or more files sends it to a staging area, while commiting sends the information you've put together into the repository

 When you type in a commit message, try to keep it under 50 characters, short, and in the present tense.

 ### Where do the old versions go?